richelbilderbeek/dlip/report/README.md

 We could use neural networks in phylogenetics to simulate real animals and make a phylogeny out of that, so you could see how animals would speciate.
 This would be good, because then, you could control a phylogeny more.

+* Still have to check this on errors or mistakes
 We could also use a neural network to find the parameters for the maximum likelihood function.
+To do that you would first have to generate "fake" parameters and then with those parameters and the data of the phylogeny create a maximum likelihood function

 ## How could we do that?